Skip to main content

 Q4 readout, home decor brand, November week 3

 Home decor brands that win Q4 on Google Ads treat October like the most important month of the year.
-The brands that show up in November with a budget increase and last year's creative pay for September's preparation with December's profits.
+The ones that wait until November - budget bump, last year's creative - pay for the October work they skipped with lost December profits.